The Victorian Cancer Cytogenetics Service

 - Place in biohazard bag together with completed interhospital referral form (obtainable from VCCS).

-- Peripheral blood (5-10mL) is collected into a sterile 10mL tube containing sodium heparin.
+- Peripheral blood (5-10mL) is collected into a sterile tube containing lithium or sodium heparin without gel or beads.
 These tubes are commercially available, but if unobtainable a sterile plain 10mL tube with 1000IU/mL of liquid sodium heparin added, will suffice.

 - EDTA tubes are NOT acceptable.

 - In the absence of adequate aspirated bone marrow specimen, a small piece of trephine may be sent in the same collection tube as for bone marrow or blood but with a covering of tissue culture medium for transport.

 - As trephine cultures are often unsuccessful, a preferred tissue for culture may be peripheral blood (PB) for acute leukaemias or lymphoproliferative disorders if there is a significant abnormal cell population in PB.

 Please see requirements for tumour specimens accepted by the VCCS PDF [51 KB] for more details.

 See attached referral form PDF [55 KB] for sending FISH on paraffin-embedded tissue to VCCS.

 We aim to provide a comprehensive cancer cytogenetics service to the State of Victoria with a commitment to quality and efficiency of service.
 We are also committed to providing education and to continuing research in the areas of cancer cytogenetics and molecular genetics.